NYS Residency Requirements

 Other NY County Residents

-Click on the name of your county for application and instructions specific to your county.
-If your county is not listed separately click on the link titled “All Other New York Counties” for the application and instructions.
+Select the name of your county to view your treasurer’s office website.
+Most counties provide instructions and applications on their websites.
+Other available instructions and applications are included here.
+If your county is not listed separately select the line titled “All Other New York Counties” for the application and instructions.

 The application must be completed, notarized, and presented to the County Treasurer of the county in which the student resides.
 The County Treasurer will then issue a residency certificate to the student.
 Students will be liable for the non-resident charges if they fail to obtain and submit a residency certificate by the thirtieth day after the start of classes.